rebelwarrior/numenera/ninth_world.md

 {:.subtitle.is-5.mt-5}
 Exports: Ganch (weed), float-stones, assorted foodstuff and art.
 Known for: Extremes, the arts, Aian "city of merchants", and Family mansions.
 Landlocked, squeezed between the souther dessert, Ancuan and the Pytharon Empire, Milave is an unstable land.
 Milave is a rich beautiful and productive land with natural resources like float-stones that generate huge profits.
 Most of the people of Milave are farmers.
 Ostensibly ruled by a council, it is really a collection of highly independent city states, each with their own government.
 This is a land of extremes, there is no kingdom-wide police, no kingdom-wide unity and the cities run the gamut from the merchant-ruled Aian, where money is king, to the cosmopolitan Orrila.
 It is common for these city-states to sponsor artists as a way to give themselves pride and legitimacy, though beneath the surface of normalcy, the kingdom is on the verge of tearing itself apart as various factions eye each other and make the council ineffective.
 Secret: The Amber Pope is possibly supporting noble warlord Tarvesh as a leader to take over the kingdom.
 Government: Varies, from city states run by princes or nobles to even a republic or two.

-> "Those not rich, are poor."
-Old Aian saying (city in Milave)
+> _"Those not rich, are poor."_ – Old Aian saying (city in Milave)

 > How is Aian different from Qi?
 In Qi, a city of learning, a city of government, wealth in flaunted, put on display, sometimes in gaudy fashion.
 Even servants of rich people in Qi dress fashionably, the location of your house in the city is very important, the closer to the Amber Pope and his machine security the more safe and more expensive, as well who do you marry.
 In Aian, the city of merchants, having money to make big deals is considered most important.
 People dress well, but fashion is not as important.
 Unlike most of the South of Steadfast, people in Aian don't patronize high art, preferring more popular fare.
 Education is not important, negotiating and making money is.
 Your skills are considered important.
 The biggest display of wealth in Aian is needing and having your own security _force_, rather than just a few bodyguards.
 Because Aian doesn't have a center like Qi does, where you live in Aian is secondary to how big your place is.
 Aian is positively small (30K residents) compared to Qi (500k residents).